brown-band/website/pages/scripts/2014-2015/fall/princeton.md

 Be careful with our fragile heart.**

 **We wait now to hear your reply\
-"Please love us," we desp’rately cry\
+“Please love us,” we desp’rately cry\
 We can’t wait to trombone\
 Soon we won’t be alone\
 In the meantime let’s lower our fly.**

-:sd[The Brown Band forms unzipped pants and plays "I Touch Myself."]
+:sd[The Brown Band forms unzipped pants and plays “I Touch Myself.”]

 Princeton: The story of the star-crossed bands only gets better.
 After exchanging countless letters like these and serenading each other’s dorm windows on Saturday mornings before football games, Brunoneo finally asked Princetoniette out on a date.
 To the carnival.
 And she said yes!
 First they went on the rollercoaster and held paws the whole way.
 Later that afternoon they took a little rowboat into the Tunnel of Love... and got lost until the next morning!
 They were just fine, but Princetoniette had a big surprise.
-Joining together again to unveil the couple’s happy news, the band forms the growing Princetoniette on the field and plays "Gimme Some Lovin’."
+Joining together again to unveil the couple’s happy news, the band forms the growing Princetoniette on the field and plays “Gimme Some Lovin’.”

-:sd[The bands form a P and play "Gimme Some Lovin.’"
+:sd[The bands form a P and play “Gimme Some Lovin.’”
 Partway through the P becomes a Pregnant P, which also looks like a B. Go figure.]

 **Brown: The baby’s half-tiger, half-bear, oh my!
 After a war that seemed like it would never end, there is a glimmer of hope on the horizon; a bouncing baby boy, Johnny, has united the previously divided institutions.
 As he grows, so will the newfound peace between Brown and Princeton.
 Johnny will truly B. a Goode omen for the future of these two clans.
 The only question left is where he will go to college... and what kind of college accepts a half-tiger half-bear student.**

-:sd[The Bands form a baby-like creature and play "Johnny B. Goode."]
+:sd[The Bands form a baby-like creature and play “Johnny B. Goode.”]